jean-merelis/angular-components/projects/merelis/angular/README.md

 import { Observable, of } from 'rxjs';
 import { delay } from 'rxjs/operators';
 import { HttpClient } from '@angular/common/http';
-import { TypeaheadSearchService, TypeaheadDataSource } from '@merelis/angular/select';
+import { TypeaheadSearchService, TypeaheadDataSource, TypeaheadSearchOptions } from '@merelis/angular/select';

 // Define your data model
 interface User {